wp-plugins/wp-ecommerce-shop-styling/readme.txt

 *	1.8: Security Update (thanks to Charlie Eriksen via Secunia SVCRP) and also fixed a dompdf error and improved french translation

 == Frequently Asked Questions ==
-please ask your questions in the comments [here](http://haet.at/wp-e-commerce-shop-styling/)
+please have a look at the comments [here](http://haet.at/wp-e-commerce-shop-styling/)

+or ask your question on [stackoverflow.com](http://stackoverflow.com/questions/tagged/wp-ecommerce-shopstyling) and tag it with wp-ecommerce-shopstyling